In the past decade, I have coached hundreds of people through standardized tests.

 After half an hour, I realized that I was actually feeling a fairly unreasonable level of pressure and nervousness (if you’ve written a book on how to beat the test, you should theoretically experience the absolute zero of nervousness when taking the test).
 And then I realized: this is the exact same feeling I have every time I fly alone to a foreign country and get off the plane with only an ATM card and the assumption that taxis and commercial transactions probably work mostly the same way in different places.
 (See Bullish: How to Travel Like a Gentlewoman.)

-And then it hit me: If I had not gotten lost in Bangalore, jumped out of an airplane, eaten tacos from a basket on the front of a man’s bicycle in a rather dangerous pocket of Mexico City, and been sued (I don’t recommend all of these), my circuits would be completely overloaded by now.
+And then it hit me: If I had not gotten lost in Bangalore, jumped out of an airplane, eaten tacos from a basket on the front of a man’s bicycle in Mexico City, and been sued (I don’t recommend all of these), my circuits would be completely overloaded by now.
 Dear god, you can’t go losing your stress-virginity when you’re going to be receiving a percentile score!
 You’ve got to get that out of the way well beforehand.

 If you are a constantly trembling stresspuppy, I highly recommend booking a ticket someplace right now, alone.
+Or just drive five hours (alone) to someplace affordable and walk yourself into events and meetings and lecture halls (alone) no one expects you to be in.
 Honestly, I think that, since we’ve pretty much all had sex and it’s really not necessarily all that adventurous, it’s solo travel that truly makes you a woman.
 If you have only ever traveled under the protection of some big dude who others sort of assume is in charge, or in a protective pack of other humans, there is some part of your inner soul that has not yet hit puberty.
 (I mean to encourage, not offend!
-I’m aware that travel can be expensive and that some of us are physically attached to machines that do our breathing for us, so this isn’t practical for everyone; jumping out of planes or rappelling down the sides of very tall objects might also have the same effect.)
+I’m aware that travel can be expensive and that some of us are physically unable to do certain things, so this isn’t practical for everyone.)

 This is not a new idea — people who seek treatment for phobias usually end up doing some kind of “systematic desensitization” therapy, often with virtual reality simulations so as to cut down on liability from therapists constantly taking their patients to observation decks and cliffs (or wherever you go to access a lot of spiders).